-2 Summary
+Summary

 - Residents should have food and water for at least 3 days per person, but... - If possible, a 2-week supply per person is recommended - This document provides basic information on water storage, access and purification.
-For additional information see Water-2 CLICK HERE. - For information on food supply, see Food-1 CLICK HERE
+For additional information see Water-2 (in prep). - For information on food supply, see Food-1 (Food-1)

-8 Why do I need to store water?
+Why do I need to store water?

-- 9 Few things are as essential to healthy survival as an adequate supply of pure drinking - 10 water.
-Dehydration is a dangerous and insidious condition that attacks both physical - 11 and mental abilities.
-Impure water can cause disease outbreaks that disable an entire - 12 community.
-In a major disaster with regional damage, such as an earthquake, - municipal water supplies and commercial sources will be shut down.
+Few things are as essential to healthy survival as an adequate supply of pure drinking water.
+Dehydration is a dangerous and insidious condition that attacks both physical and mental abilities.
+Impure water can cause disease outbreaks that disable an entire community.
+In a major disaster with regional damage, such as an earthquake, municipal water supplies and commercial sources will be shut down.

-14 What and How to Store
+What and How to Store

 - Water can be purchased in a variety of containers.
 We assume plastic bottles ranging in size from one pint to one gallon.
-See Water-2 for additional options - Pure or purified water can be stored in clean containers ranging from bottles to Water Bricks or drums.
-See Water Purification below, and Water-2. - Most beverages are primarily water, and can be counted as part of a water supply.
+See also Water-2 (in prep). - Pure or purified water can be stored in clean containers ranging from bottles to Water Bricks or drums.
+See Water Purification below, and Water-2 (in prep). - Most beverages are primarily water, and can be counted as part of a water supply.
 This includes distilled as well as drinking water, soda, juice, beer, many of the liquids in canned goods, and (unspoiled) milk.
 See discussion in Water-2 - The US FDA has determined that properly stored water does not "expire" or require replacement.
 Proper storage avoids temperature extremes and direct sunlight.
 Do not store plastic bottles directly on concrete (use a pad).